andrewsagio/tote/doc/intro.rst

 Depending on how proficient you are in such things, it can take you anywhere from four to eight hours to get it all working.

 In order to take the project further, you will need at least basic knowledge of Arduino programming and information about how the sensors that you want to use work, and how to manipulate the data that you receive from them.
+If you add more modules, you will also need to know how to program those.
+This is a huge topic, and you can keep learning and experimenting for years.